 If you have really little ones or scaredy-cats in your family, for $8.99, they can visit the baby ropes course that only goes about 2 feet above ground.
 My two kids did this one - the older child found it easy and may just be tall enough and brave enough for the big course next visit; the younger one was petrified, even while wearing the safety harness.
 Sigh.

-All and all, a fun, easy way to spend a chilly Saturday indoors and a day that offers some highlights (and possibly low-lights) for any age group.
-I think we’ll be back again once the weather gets hella cold and gloomy this winter.
-Maybe I’ll even be my older one’s “guardian” on the ropes course next time!
+All and all, a fun, easy way to spend a chilly Saturday indoors and a day that offers some highlights for any age group.
+Great spot for when the weather gets hella cold and gloomy in winter!